puppetlabs/ticketmatch/README.md

 The `pa_matchbatch.sh` script clones a revision of puppet-agent and all of its components, then runs ticketmatch on everything; This is intended for use during puppet-agent releases.
+NOTE: the script might not work as inteded on OSX due to the fact that sed on OSX is different than sed on linux.

 ### How to run pa_matchbatch